Sumboard

 Full-featured React component libraries like Material UI, Ant Design, or Chakra UI shine when you're building internal tools where bundle size matters less.

-They work well when your team already knows the design system, you need comprehensive form controls and complex data entry, you want mature accessibility built-in, and desktop-first usage is your primary use case.
+They work well when your team already knows the design system, you need complete form controls and complex data entry, you want mature accessibility built-in, and desktop-first usage is your primary use case.

 These libraries give you 200+ components, but that comprehensiveness comes with trade-offs.